josephhrohman/Graphs/README.md

 ### Examples of Graph Implementation:
 - Highway System
-- The Six Degrees of Association
+- The Six Degrees of Seperation
 - Facebook Like & Comment
 - Facebook Search for Friend (breadth vs depth)